LarsKue/lightning-trainable/README.md

 ![Build status](https://github.com/LarsKue/lightning-trainable/workflows/Tests/badge.svg)

-A light-weight trainable module for `pytorch-lightning`, aimed at fast prototyping.
+A light-weight trainable module for `pytorch-lightning`, aimed at fast prototyping, particularly for generative models.

 This package is intended to further simplify the definition of your `LightningModules` such that you only need to define a network, hyperparameters, and train metrics.

-It also provides some default datasets that you can benchmark your models on.
+It also provides some default datasets and module building blocks.

 ## Install
 Clone the repository